lidofinance/scripts/README.md

 You can start votes on the live networks by running scripts either on the Mainnet (setting `--network mainnet`) or on the Görli Testnet (`--network goerli`).
 You can't run tests on the live networks.

+## Repository housekeeping

+Please move your outdated scripts into `scripts/archive` and outdated tests into `tests/archive` directories.

+To mask obsoleted tests and prevent them from running by `brownie test` even when residing in archive directory, please consider to rename them: `test_` → `xtest_`.

 ## Use cases

 ### 🕸️ Notes for the node operators management ops